lmponcio/web-scraper-gelato/README.md

     return flavours_collected
 # ...
 ```
 The `url_end` variable contains the last part of the url of the next page I need to navigate to.
-This information was extracted from the `href` attribute of the anchor in the "Next" web page button.
+After the first loop, this information is extracted from the `href` attribute of the anchor in the "Next" web page button (if present).

 ```python
 def get_next_pagination_href(base_url):